Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 - South Carolina has tied for the 21st-most Quadrant 2 victories in the country (one).

-- Based on the RPI, the Blue Devils have zero wins versus Quadrant 3 opponents, tied for the 162nd-most in the nation.
+- The Blue Devils have tied for the 162nd-most Quadrant 3 wins in the nation according to the RPI (zero).

 South Carolina 2023-24 Best Wins